So here is Children’s Day – a good day for parents and children to take stock financially speaking!

 May be the knowledge and expectation of regular financial assistance takes away the imperative of working hard for oneself.
 The children may not be hungry for success, and may not feel the need to work hard and generally plan for their own financial successes.
 I know of many successful lawyers and doctors whose progeny is no patch on their parents.
 I know of a 40 year old who still keeps talking of his father as a great success – he now has a major complex!

 Of course one exception is education: financial assistance to allow children to maximize their education almost always makes sense.
 Education is NORMALLY an excellent investment.
 And the return on investment is almost infinite.
 I earn more per month than what my father spent on my education THROUGH OUT MY CAREER.
-Other exceptions can be found – medical help, a short term loan to bail out of a difficult situation, a start up with a small capital requirement, etc. However it is better to structure all these as loans (or gifts) properly documented and transparent to all the other kids.
+Other exceptions can be found – medical help, a short term loan to bail out of a difficult situation, paying for term and medical insurance, a start up with a small capital requirement, etc. However it is better to structure all these as loans (or gifts) properly documented and transparent to all the other kids.

 Nevertheless, as a general proposition financial assistance to children is not a good idea.
 The child buying his or her own home incites strong emotions for parents.
 Parents can be anxious that the child buys well and gets a good home in a good location.
 If ever there will be financial assistance, it will be now (even if the parents are not doing that well themselves).
 I am still against this.
 Funnily in India sons being helped by their parents is accepted but a father-in-law helping a son-in-law is emasculating!